pgrepds/dots/README.md

 # dots
-Some of my dotfiles, including neovim and fish.
+Some of my dotfiles, including neovim and fish which I manage with dotdrop.